cwi-dis/zandbak-orchestrator/README.md

 The easiest way to run the orchestrator is through Docker.
 First, make sure you have Docker and `docker-compose` installed.
 Rename the file `.env-sample` to `.env` and copy the file `config/config-sample/ntp-config.json` to `config/ntp-config.json` and adjust the values if needed.
-Then, simply build and start the container by running
+You can add multiple NTP servers to this config file, they will be tried in order until the first one returns a valid response.
+Adding an entry with the key-value pair `"server": "localtime"` will return the host's local time without querying an NTP server.
+After setting up the config, simply build and start the container by running

     docker compose up